Carl Fischer

 • Latin American film and visual culture

 • Carl Fischer specializes in modern and contemporary Latin American literature, visual and film studies, queer studies, and cultural studies, with an emphasis on Chile and the Southern Cone.
-His scholarly research agenda approaches two primary preoccupations: on one hand, the proliferation of authoritarian, racist, and neoliberal discourses seeking to shape bodies, colonize territories, and impose normative and nationalistic ideals; and on the other, the vibrant spread of queer, trans, feminist, indigenous, and otherwise dissident cultures that defy authoritarianism in all its forms.
+His scholarly research agenda approaches two primary preoccupations: on one hand, the proliferation of authoritarian, racist, and neoliberal discourses seeking to shape bodies, colonize territories, and impose normative and nationalistic ideals; and on the other, the vibrant spread of queer, trans, feminist, indigenous, and otherwise dissident cultures that defy authoritarianism.

 The volume Chilean Cinema in the Twenty-First-Century World, which he co-edited with Vania Barraza, was published in 2020 with Wayne State University Press.
 It collects fourteen articles from US- and Chile-based scholars exploring the choices made by Chilean auteurs to render their films—which often deal with very local domestic issues—intelligible to broader global audiences.